Beach House: History

-2004–2007: Formation and Beach House
+2004–2008: Formation, Beach House and Devotion

+In 2004, lead vocalist Victoria Legrand moved from her birthplace of Paris to Baltimore after being dissatisfied with theater school.
+She had also moved there because a colleague who went to Vassar College, where she graduated from in 2003, was also living there, meeting guitarist Alex Scally, who graduated from Oberlin College in 2004, through a mutual friend later that year.
+They ended up created music together, forming Beach House that year.
+He invited Legrand to his house to try a variety of organs he had used on 4-track recordings, kept in storage, and both of them got along well.
+Aside creating music at the time, Scally worked with his father as a carpenter, while Legrand worked as a waiter at a Mexican restaurant.

-Vocalist and organist Victoria Legrand, who graduated from Vassar College in 2003, and guitarist Alex Scally, who graduated from Oberlin College in 2004, formed the band in 2004 after meeting in Baltimore's indie rock scene.
-They produce music composed largely of organ, programmed drums, and steel guitar.
-Scally talked about the origin of the band's name saying, "We’d been writing music, and we had all these songs, and then there was that moment where you say ‘what do we call ourselves?’
-We tried to intellectualize it, and it didn’t work.
+The duo began recording their first album in 2005 in Scally's basement, which was recorded on a 4-track recording tape over a two-day period.
+The budget for recording the album was reportedly about $1,000.
+Inspiration for their band name came from "House on the Hill," one of the songs they recorded had written at the time.
+Scally also talked about the origin of the band's name saying, "We'd been writing music, and we had all these songs, and then there was that moment where you say 'what do we call ourselves?'
+We tried to intellectualize it, and it didn't work.
 There were different plant-names, Wisteria, that kind of thing.
 Stupid stuff.
 But, once we stopped trying, it just came out, it just happened.
 And it just seemed perfect."
 In an interview with Pitchfork, Legrand addressed their being a two-member status thus: "[I]t's a way to challenge ourselves: What do you do when it's just the two of you? ...
 [O]ne of the reasons this has been such a fulfilling experience for me is that with two people, it's so much easier to achieve things that feel exciting and new."
 In August 2006, their song "Apple Orchard" was featured on a Pitchfork MP3 mixtape.
-By October 2006 the band's self-titled debut album, Beach House, was released through Carpark Records, and was ranked 16th on Pitchfork's Best Albums of that year.
-The album was recorded on a 4-track over a two day period in Scally's basement.
+On October 3, 2006, the band released their self-titled debut album, Beach House, through Carpark Records, and was ranked 16th on Pitchfork's Best Albums of that year.